metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `clone` (Attributes) Clone specifies the source resource used to populate each generated resource.At most one of Data or Clone can be specified.
 If neither are provided, the generatedresource will be created with default data only. (see [below for nested schema](#nestedatt--spec--rules--generate--clone))
 - `clone_list` (Attributes) CloneList specifies the list of source resource used to populate each generated resource. (see [below for nested schema](#nestedatt--spec--rules--generate--clone_list))
 - `data` (Map of String) Data provides the resource declaration used to populate each generated resource.At most one of Data or Clone must be specified.
 If neither are provided, the generatedresource will be created with default data only.
+- `foreach` (Attributes List) ForEach applies generate rules to a list of sub-elements by creating a context for each entry in the list and looping over it to apply the specified logic. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach))
 - `generate_existing` (Boolean) GenerateExisting controls whether to trigger the rule in existing resourcesIf is set to 'true' the rule will be triggered and applied to existing matched resources.
 - `kind` (String) Kind specifies resource kind.
 - `name` (String) Name specifies the resource name.